 By the time we hit the Joux Plane I am running on little more than fumes.
 It doesn’t start well with the first couple of kilometres being at an abrupt angle up though the houses on the edge of Samoens and then it all becomes an arduous slow motion blur.
 Our little group has separated on the lower slopes and I am hanging off the back, staring at the tarmac just ahead of my front wheel.
 Tom I can see ahead when the road straightens for long enough, John has disappeared.
 Andy and I sit about 20 metres apart, Jo riding back and forth between to make sure we’re okay (or rather that we don’t give up).
 I tack into the gradient on one particularly steep part, out of the saddle, breathing heavily.
 I am sure the views from up here are stunning but I have tunnel vision focused on the bit of road in front of me.
 There would be some photos of this climb if I wasn’t concerned that the effort required to pull my phone from my pocket will inevitably end with me lying crumpled on the floor.

 Into the the trees and it starts to rain.
 My gilet is in the Rpm90 van that is up the road somewhere so I grab Jo’s as he is wearing his rain jacket.
 More hairpins and the smell of wet pine, then we’re on the side of the mountain again.
 The view is obscured by cloud again, much like yesterday.
 The road snakes for a few kilometres and every corner I think, I hope, is the one we saw the helicopter come around yesterday.
 That would mean less than a kilometre to go and once I get to Mint Sauce I know it flattens enough for a brief respite.
 But no, there’s still two or three kilometres to go.
-By now everything hurts but I am gaining on Andy who is gaining on Tom.
+By now everything hurts but I am gaining on Andy who in turn is gaining on Tom.
 I concentrate on pedaling, there can’t be much further to go.
 I might even be able to big ring the last few hundred metres like the riders yesterday.
-I try and fail, clicking back down again before slumping over my bars as I cross the white King of the Mountains line painted across the road.
+I try and fail, clicking back down again before slumping over my bars as I cross the King of the Mountains line painted across the road.
 I stare at my feet and swear quietly to myself.

 As we set off for the final descent I realise my front disc brake has failed.
 It makes a hideous squealing noise but otherwise is completely ineffectual.
 Having ridden down here yesterday I know that it is going to be sketchy as hell with just a rear brake, especially in the rain.
 Marvellous, I was hoping for an easy ride back into Morzine after that last ascent.
 Thus follows eleven kilometres of me dragging the rear brake almost all the way, occasionally needing to let go so my cold hand doesn’t cramp, picking up speed at an alarming rate before clasping the lever again.
 Jo and I stop under some trees and I pull the front cable through the caliper vainly hoping it starts working.
 It doesn’t.
 Three corners on Jo grabs at my rear pockets to stop me falling off the side of the mountain, before riding just in front of me elbow out so I can lean into it to scrub yet more speed off.
 Into a sharp hairpin nearing Morzine I bounce my right foot along the grass verge so I make it around upright.
 Tired and cold I stumble and shuffle down the mountainside into town.
 I thank Jo for helping me to not die.